4.54 billion years ago, the earth had formed, and the prehistoric maps of earth were entirely different from how we see it today.

 The next evolutionary milestone is the rise of the Great apes, which ultimately furcated off into modern humans.
 However, evolution has not stopped here, even in today's world humans are rapidly evolving and adapting to change.
 Though the changes are not quite perceptible, scientists theorize that an entirely new species of humans could arise over the next few millennia.

-1. What does the term 'Prehistoric Earth' actually refer to?
+1. What does the term 'Prehistoric Earth' signify in the context of biology?